National Institutes of Pharmaceutical Education and Research

-National Institute of Pharmaceutical Education and Research (NIPERs) are a group of national level institutes of pharmaceutical sciences or Pharmacy school in India.
+National Institute of Pharmaceutical Education and Research (NIPERs) are a group of national level universities of pharmaceutical sciences or Pharmacy school in India.
 The Government of India has declared the NIPERs as Institutes of National Importance.
 They operate as autonomous bodies under the aegis of Department of Pharmaceuticals, Ministry of Chemicals and Fertilizers.

 Institutes

 Future institutes

-The Eighth Finance Commission in its meeting held on 20 January 2011, recommended establishing NIPER in Madurai,Tamil Nadu and for which, the TN Govt has already allocated 116 acres of land in Madurai.
-Even after this, the project has been non-starter till now.
+The Eighth Finance Commission in its meeting held on 20 January 2011, recommended establishing NIPER, Madurai, Tamil Nadu and for which, the TN Govt has already allocated 116 acres of land near Thirumohur at Madurai.
+Even after this, the project has been non-starter till now. various request has been raised by various Members of the Parliament Representing Madurai Constituency over years to set up the NIPER, Madurai campus but still the project hasn't started.
+The courses planned for Madurai Niper includes Pharma Informatics, Pharmaceutics Biotechnology and Pharmacology, and Toxicology and Biotechnology.
+At present a case has been filed at Madurai Bench of Madras High court in 2022 for setting up the NIPER, Madurai.

 In February 2015, Arun Jaitley, the Minister of Finance, announced three new NIPERs, in Rajasthan, Chhattisgarh and Maharashtra.
 In March 2015 Devendra Fadnavis, the Chief Minister of Maharashtra, announced that the Maharashtra location will be in Nagpur.
 In November 2015, Ananth Kumar, the then Minister of Chemicals and Fertilizers, announced that the location of the Rajasthan institute will be in Jhalawar.
 In July 2016, Kumar verified the plans for Rajasthan, Chhattisgarh and Maharashtra, and in the next financial year he mentioned plans for NIPERs in Madhya Pradesh, Andhra Pradesh and Karnataka.
 Contrary to a previous announcement made in January 2016 a NIPER was not planned in Visakhapatnam, Andhra Pradesh.
 As of November 2018, the plans for NIPER Nagpur are still on paper only.

 In April 2016, the Government of Odisha requested that a NIPER in Bhubaneswar, Odisha be considered.